ctrf-io/github-test-reporter/README.md

 Replace directory with the path to the directory containing the CTRF reports you want to merge.

+## Calculations

+### Flaky Rate

+The flaky rate measures how often tests exhibit flaky behavior—tests that fail initially but pass upon retry.
+This metric helps identify unstable tests that may need attention to improve reliability.
+Using test retries is fundamental for the detection of flaky tests with CTRF.

+#### Calculation Method

+Test Flaky Rate (%) is calculated by dividing the number of flaky occurrences by the total number of test attempts (including retries) and multiplying by 100:

+Flaky Rate (%) = (Flaky Occurrences ÷ Total Attempts) × 100

+Overall Flaky Rate across all tests is calculated by summing the flaky occurrences and total attempts of all tests:

+Overall Flaky Rate (%) = (Total Flaky Occurrences of All Tests ÷ Total Attempts of All Tests) × 100

+### Failed Rate

+The failed rate measures how often tests fail based on their final outcome, disregarding any retries.
+This metric helps identify tests that consistently fail, allowing you to prioritize fixes and enhance overall test reliability.

+#### Calculation Method

+Test Fail Rate (%) is calculated by dividing the fail count by the total runs and multiplying by 100:

+Fail Rate (%) = (Fail Count ÷ Total Runs) × 100

+Overall Fail Rate across all tests is calculated by summing the fail counts and total runs of all tests:

+Overall Fail Rate (%) = (Total Fail Counts of All Tests ÷ Total Runs of All Tests) × 100

 ## Components

 [Click here](https://github.com/ctrf-io/github-actions-ctrf/actions) to see the Actions of this repository for a full example